rust-lang/rustc-perf/collector/README.md

 ### Benchmarking on Windows

-To benchmark on Windows, you will need to run the collector in a elevated context so that it can access the hardware performance counters.
+To benchmark on Windows, you will need to run the collector in an elevated context so that it can access the hardware performance counters.
 Note: some virtualized environments do not permit access to these counters for guest VMs.